lammps/lammps/doc/src/Errors_messages.rst

    The KOKKOS package must be installed via "make yes-kokkos" before LAMMPS is built, and the "-k on" must be used to enable the package.

-*Package omp command without USER-OMP package installed* The USER-OMP package must be installed via "make yes-user-omp" before LAMMPS is built.
+*Package omp command without OPENMP package installed* The OPENMP package must be installed via "make yes-openmp" before LAMMPS is built.

 *Pair body requires atom style body*